adhowell/LD19-A7-interface/README.md

 # ld19-a7-interface
-RX Interface for LD19 -> Cmod A7
+Interface for receiving data from LD19 over UART.
+Implemented on Cmod A7-35T.

+Things to do:
+- [ ] Check the baud rate is actually correct
+- [ ] Decode the packets
+- [ ] Output to ILI9341